Judge Michael R. Sheldon was born and raised in Schenectady, New York, where

 Appellate Divisions of the Criminal Clinic.

 pioneering the Complex Litigation Docket in Waterbury.
-He has served as chair of the Civil Electronic
+He is a member of the Code of Evidence Oversight Committee, and has previously served as chair of the Civil Electronic

 Benchbook Committee, co-chair of the Education Committee, and a member of the Rules Committee, the Civil

-Off the bench, Judge Sheldon has coached the mock trial teams of the Canton High School and
+Off the bench, Judge Sheldon has coached the mock trial teams of Canton High School and

 University of Connecticut School of Law.
-In 2009, he received the Connecticut Bar Associationís Henry J.
+In 2009, he received the Connecticut Bar Association’s Henry J.

-2011.
-He lives in Canton with his wife, Diane, with whom he has raised their four children, Graham,
+He lives in Canton with his wife, Diane, with whom he has raised their four children: Graham,

 Conor, Rowan and Cameron.